hospital-executives/hospital-ceos-code/build_code/README.md

   "writexl",
   "stringr"

-Python packages required can be found in helper_scripts/py_requirements.txt and are handled in clean_data.py.
+Python packages are handled in `setup_environment` and will be installed automatically when running `make` in `setup_environment`.
+The list of necessary Python packages can be found in `setup_environment/python_environment.yml`.

 If errors related to missing columns, files, etc. persist, check that the files are up to date from Dropbox.